 Invoice Number, ds+Invoice Date, -Quantity, -Unit Price, +Country, w+Week Day 43111, 2018-05-15, 3, 329, France, Tuesday 43112, 2018-05-16, 4, 139, Italy, Wednesday 43113, 2018-05-17, 2, 429, Spain, Thursday 43110, 2018-05-12, 2, 559, Japan, Saturday

-In this example, we’ve interpreted “Invoice Date” as a date which is displayed as a string and “Week Day” as a day of the week.
+In this example, we’ve interpreted “Invoice Date” as a date that is displayed as a string and “Week Day” as a day of the week.

 After loading the CSV file and configuring the fields in the Field List, the pivot table has the following view:

-In this example it is easy to see that “Invoice Date” column with
+In this example, it is easy to see that the “Invoice Date” column with the

 dd/MM/yyyy pattern, the values of “Week Day” column with